Denis McFadden: Career

 McFadden completed his hairdressing apprenticeship with a Sydney hairdresser before moving to London where he opened his first salon in the Marble Arch area, at the top of Oxford Street in the '60s.

 In the late ‘70s, McFadden returned to his native Australia, opening a hairdressing salon in Sydney.
 In 1983, he spotted a gap in the market for quality, well-priced haircuts with no need to make appoints and Just Cuts was born.

 The first Just Cuts franchise was opened in 1990 and, as of October 2017, there are 200 Just Cuts salons across Australia and New Zealand.
 In 2017, the company's annual revenue was reported to be $106m, placing the company at number 436 of The Australian Financial Review’s Top 500 Private Companies of Australia.

+Philanthropy

+In 2024 McFadden donated a cardiac defibrillator to Vanimo Hospital, West Sepik, Papua New Guinea.
+To date, McFadden's Outback Trek JustCuts "Cut-a-Rama" has raised more than $800,000 (AUD) for the Australian-based Royal Flying Doctor Service.

-Television and Book Contributions
+Television and book contributions

 In 2010, McFadden was one of the millionaires who featured on The Secret Millionaire Australia, a reality television show which aired on the Nine Network.
 The same year, McFadden featured in the book by Nick Gardner, How I made My First Million, 26 Self-made Millionaires Reveal the Secrets to Their Success, a collection of stories of ordinary men and women who turned a simple idea into a successful business.